 Start by creaming the butter and sugar.
 Then add the egg, vanilla, and applesauce.
 The applesauce is the key to keeping this loaf dense and moist, just like Starbucks.

-Turn it into a greased loaf pan, and place into an oven preheated to 350 degrees.
+Turn it into a greased loaf pan, and place it into an oven preheated to 350 degrees.

 Bake for approximately 45-50 minutes, checking often for doneness.
 Be careful not to overbake, so the loaf will remain moist.